jack-maber/comp130-journal/README.md

 As with all technology, the higher prices model may be safer or better equipped than the lower priced model, causing classist roads, where the lower tier may be more dangerous. "“speed hierarchy”"

-## Paper 3:Self-driving cars and the law Nathan A. Greenblatt
+## Paper 3:Self-driving cars and the law Nathan A. Greenblatt - cited
 http://ieeexplore.ieee.org.ezproxy.falmouth.ac.uk/document/7419800/

 "2015 lawsuit against Ford, GM, and Toyota accused the companies of “hawking vehicles that are vulnerable to hackers who could hypothetically wrest control of essential functions such as brakes and steering.”
 Meaning that hackers could easily turn the car into a weapon